periodicity not handled correctly for dihedrals computed with g_angle

 know what the problem is, as it seems very concerning to me.

-#10 Updated by David Mobley almost 14 years ago
+#10 Updated by David Mobley about 14 years ago

 Whoops.
 No wonder it took you so long to respond: You were waiting for me!
 I am not sure whether I

 simply forgot to upload it, or whether the upload claimed to work but didn't upload the file (I thought for

 sure I had uploaded it).
 Regardless, I will make another attempt at uploading now and if it doesn't work,

 let me know and I will put it on the web somewhere.